JoyNeop/urrt.js/README.md

 # Urrt.js

-It's a bookmark let.
+It's a bookmarklet.
 Welcome to make it into a browser extension.